vasilis-exo/magnolia-spa/README.md

 To access the apps that are mentioned in these instructions use the grid icon at the top of the page, to the right of the search bar.

-### Configuring REST and DAM security
+## Configuring REST and DAM security
-Note: the app will have anonymous access to Magnolia REST endpoints with no additional configuration because:
-1. "Web access" is allowed, because the restEndpoint files are under the /delivery path
-1. "Access contol list" access is allowed, beause the restEndponts have the `bypassWorkspaceAcls` property.

-The primary endpoint is http://localhost:8080/magnoliaAuthor/.rest/delivery/pages/v1.
-Opening this while not logged in will produce the log in page.
+### DAM

-In order for image assets from the dam to be loaded and displayed, open the Security app, open the `Roles` tab, edit the `Anonymous` role, go to `Web access` tab, `Add new` with this path `/dam/*` set to GET.
+In order for images to be displayed:
+Open the Security app, open the `Roles` tab, edit the `anonymous` role, go to `Web access` tab, `Add new` with this path `/dam/*` set to GET.

 ![Image Access for Anonymous](_dev/README-security-anonymous-dam.png)

+### TemplateDefinitions
+Open the Security app, open the Roles tab, edit the `rest-anonuymous` role, go to `Web access` tab, `Add new` with this path `/.rest/templateDefinition*` set to GET.
+(Note: Only requried for debugging the editor features when running outside the PageEditor.)

+### Content endpoint permissions

+The app has anonymous access to Magnolia REST endpoints with no additional configuration because:
+* "Web access" is allowed, because the restEndpoint files are under the `/delivery` path
+* "Access contol list" access is allowed, beause the restEndponts have the `bypassWorkspaceAcls` property.

 **NOTE** Allowing anonymous access may not be suitable for a production environment where you wish to keep data private.

 ## JavaScript front-end set up